SOX Testing: How to Build a Well-Rounded Testing Program

 4. Testing by Independent Auditors:

 The final step in the SOX testing process is done by an outside party, the external auditors.
-For further validation of the operational effectiveness of the SOX controls, companies hire an external audit firm to have independent auditors evaluate the controls.
-That group has their own SOX testing requirements and will perform their own testing.
-Any issues they raise will be addressed by management and the SOX team quickly with process changes and explanation of mitigating controls.
+For further validation of the operational effectiveness of the SOX controls, and to comply with the Sarbanes-Oxley Act requirements, companies hire an external audit firm to have independent auditors evaluate their controls and assertions.
+Public accounting firms have their own SOX testing requirements and will perform their own testing.
+Any issues they raise will be addressed by management and the SOX team quickly with process changes and an explanation of mitigating or compensating controls.

 Earlier we mentioned that internal audit may have performed independent testing as well.
 In that scenario, the external auditors may choose to rely on some of the work done by internal audit.
 If the test work meets the same level of scrutiny and detail as the work the external auditors would apply to testing, then the work can be relied upon.
 It is important to set expectations with your external auditor early if you plan to push for reliance.
-The internal audit team may need to make adjustments to their SOX controls testing approach.
-The internal audit team may need to adopt the external auditor’s testing templates and sampling methodology.
+The internal audit team may need to make adjustments to their SOX controls testing approach and adopt the external auditor’s testing templates and sampling methodology.

-Once internal audit has identified the SOX controls that will be in scope for testing, the next step is planning the year’s testing process.
+Once internal audit and collaborating stakeholders have identified the SOX controls that will be in scope for testing, the next step is planning the year’s testing process.
 The checklist that follows breaks down how to build upon your risk assessment to develop a quality SOX testing program to help you meet your SOX compliance requirements.

 SOX Compliance Checklist: Building a SOX Testing Program